Ann wants to know how to set prices for entry level products. She asks:

 To answer your question about “where do the other products fall in the process”, you can pretty much put them anywhere you want.
 But it’s very useful to have something simple and lower priced in place sooner rather than later.

 To match up with your vision, we’d say that the best path for you is to get an entry-level product out there and have it be something you actively sell – as in you mention it in emails and blog posts, you have it visible in your blog sidebar, etc. – for two reasons.

-Second, you keep your audience conditioned to the commerce – basically, they see you actively selling one thing, so when you come out with your larger offerings they’re already accustomed to you selling things.
-May sound like a little thing, but it’s actually a pretty big factor in terms of sales.
+- Second, you keep your audience conditioned to the commerce – basically, they see you actively selling one thing, so when you come out with your larger offerings they’re already accustomed to you selling things.
+It may sound like a little thing, but it’s actually a pretty big factor in terms of sales.
 Then, when you have your one or two big guns, you’ll be able to sell those more easily while still getting some smaller sales from the entry-level product.